Genealogically useful, misattributed and false DNA matches

 within the identical segment in a recent generation, so that, for

-example, V inherited the first part of it from one ancestor and the
+example, V inherited the first part of it from one member of an ancestral couple and the

-second part of it from another ancestor.
+second part of it from the other member of that ancestral couple.
 If the crossover was near

 either end of the identical segment, then it repesents another type of